 Pulmonary surfactant is used as a medication to treat and prevent respiratory distress syndrome in newborn babies.
-Prevention is usually done in babies born with less than 32 weeks of gestational age.
+In babies born at less than 32 weeks of gestational age, prevention is usually done.

 It is administered by the endotracheal tube.
 The start of the effects is fast.
 Several doses may be needed.

 Side effects can include slow heartbeat and low oxygen levels.
 Its use is also related to intracranial bleeding.
-Pulmonary surfactant can be isolated from the lungs of cows or pigs or it can be artificially made.
+The pulmonary surfactant can be isolated from the lungs of cows or pigs, or it can be artificially made.

-It is on the list of essential medicines of the World Health Organization, the most effective and safe medicines that are needed in a health system.
+It is on the list of essential medicines of the World Health Organization, the most effective and safe drugs needed in a health system.
 In the United Kingdom costs the NHS 281.64 to 547.40 pounds per dose.

 Pulmonary surfactant is used to treat and prevent respiratory distress syndrome in newborn babies.
 Prevention is usually done in babies born with less than 32 weeks of gestational age.
 Tentative evidence supports use in drowning.